chaezenp/digits/index.md

 #### List Stuff page

-After logging in, here is the page that allows you to list all the Stuff you have created:
+After logging in, here is the page that allows you to list all the Contacts you have created:

 <img src="doc/digits-list-contacts-page.png">

+Additionally, you can use the note feature to leave timestamped notes on any contact.

-You click the "Edit" link to go to the Edit Stuff page, shown next.
+You click the "Edit" link to go to the Edit Contacts page, shown next.

 #### Edit Stuff page

-After clicking on the "Edit" link associated with an item, this page displays that allows you to change and save it:
+After clicking on the "Edit" link associated with a contact, the page it displays allows you to change and save it:

 <img src="doc/digits-contacts-edit-page.png">

-#### Landing (after Login), Admin user
+#### Admin user

 You can define an "admin" user in the settings.json file.
-This user, after logging in, gets a special entry in the navbar:
+When a user has the Admin role, they get access to a special NavBar link that retrieves a page listing all Contacts associated with their respective owners:

 <img src="doc/digits-admin-page.png">

-#### Admin page (list all users stuff)

-To provide a simple example of a "super power" for Admin users, the Admin page lists all of the Stuff by all of the users: